Ultimate Guide to Emergency Motorcycle Braking

 Be Prepared

 Research has shown emergency braking competence is not related to rider experience.
-If riders are not taught properly, many will never be able brake properly, putting them at high risk.
+If riders are not taught properly, many will probably never be able brake properly, putting them at high risk.

 Practise Using a Phone App

 You can use a free phone App such as iAccel Lite to test your braking ability.
 It shows initial speed, distance to stop and average braking g force, which should be 0.67g minimum to meets Highway Code braking distances.
 The theoretical limit is 1g after which most bikes will start to tip up.
-The best riders can stop in 2/3rds of the published distances.
+The best riders can stop in 80% of the published distances.

-Practise, Practice, Practise
+Practise, Practise, Practise

-It is vital that you practise emergency braking repeatedly to create the required ‘muscle memory’, so your response become automatic.
+It is vital that you practice emergency braking repeatedly to create the required ‘muscle memory’, so your response become automatic.
 This should avoid an uncontrolled panic reaction, which currently means circa 50% of riders in an emergency lock the front wheel , skid and fall.

 If the ABS activates, the rider has braked too hard, or more likely initially too harshly.
 There is no evidence that ABS actually minimises braking distances, although it is a vital safety aid.

 Gradually build up, braking harder as your confidence grows, always ready to release the lever immediately if the front wheel locks.
-Once the forks have compressed, and the weight transfered, which probably takes around a second, you can usually squeeze the lever as hard as you can without the wheel locking.
+Once the forks have compressed, and the weight has transferred, which probably takes around a second, you can usually squeeze the lever as hard as you can without the wheel locking.

 In theory it takes 200 repetitions, after which the memory and reaction becomes permanent and automatic.
 This is easier to achieve safely and quickly on a track.